 CES Lawrenceville: Heavy Lifting for A.C.
 Scott Electric

 Scannon has a long-standing relationship with A.C.
 Scott Electric that dates back long before he started at CES.
-Between that connection, the branch’s proximity to the jobsite, and a history of high-quality service from the CES Lawrenceville team, A.C.
+Between that connection, the branch’s proximity to the job site, and an history of high-quality service from the CES Lawrenceville team, A.C.
 Scott Electric’s decision to work with CES was not surprising.

 “We worked with them before, and they were impressed by my team’s dedicated service and attention to detail,” said Scannon.
 “All of the credit has to go to my guys here.”

-While choosing CES Lawrenceville for the project was not shocking, the project itself could be considered just that as 1,000 feet of heavy galvanized pipe is no small ask.
+While choosing CES Lawrenceville for the project was not shocking, the project itself was just that, as 1,000 feet of heavy galvanized pipe is no small ask.